Anttwo/MACARONS/README.md

 We use a really simple approach to approximately identify occupied camera poses, and store the results in this file.
 This is useful to ensure that we do select an empty camera pose when sampling a random camera pose at the start of a new trajectory.<br>
-After writing your `settings.json` file, just add the name of your custom scene directories to the config file `./data/scenes/generate_scene_data_config.json`.<br>
+After writing (or not) your `settings.json` file, just add the name of your custom scene directories to the config file `./data/scenes/generate_scene_data_config.json`.<br>
-Then, you can generate `occupied_pose.pt` by running the following command.
+Then, you can generate automatically `occupied_pose.pt` (as well as `settings.json`, if no settings file is detected in the directory) by running the following command.

 ```
 python generate_scene_data.py